nguyentri-art/nguyentri-art/readme.md

 - 🌱 I’m currently learning more code
 - 💞️ I’m do work with code ..
 - 📫 Just mess me at programmingum@gmail.com .
-🚀Hope you guy help me 🧀 🧀 🧀
+🚀🚀🚀 Get in the board 🧀 🧀 🧀

 <!---
-nguyentri-art/nguyentri-art is a ✨ special ✨ repository because its readme.md (this file) appears on your GitHub profile.
+nguyentri-art/nguyentri-art is a ✨ special ✨
-You can click the Preview link to take a look at your changes.
 --->